-Get back to calm and carry on: helping kids transition between Mom’s house and Dad’s house
+Get back to calm and carry on: helping kids transition between each parent’s household

 As parents, we often glide through a multitude of changes without so much as batting an eye.
 After all, it comes with the territory.